Getting Started with Blazor Web App with Authentication

 Finalize Project Creation

-Click the Create button to generate the Blazor Web App.
-Once created, run the project and locate the Register button.
+Click Create to generate the Blazor Web App.
+After the project is created, run the app and locate the Register button.

 Click-register